-- Caregiver.org reports that 28 percent of brain injuries are caused by motor vehicle accidents.
+- Caregiver.org reports that 28 percent are caused by motor vehicle accidents.

-- The Mayo Clinic reports that falls are the most common cause of traumatic brain injury, especially among kids and the elderly.
+- The Mayo Clinic reports that falls are the most common cause of TBI, especially among kids and the elderly.

-- The Mayo Clinic also indicates that 10 percent of brain injuries result from violence, and especially firearm injuries or assaults.
+- The Mayo Clinic also indicates that 10 percent result from violence, and especially firearm injuries or assaults.

-Other primary causes of brain injury include sports accidents and recreational accidents such as accidents on an ATV or injury while on a playground.
+Other primary causes include sports accidents and recreational accidents such as on an ATV or injury while on a playground.

-Brain injuries can cause cognitive, physical and emotional impairments.
-Some of the common symptoms of brain injury include:
+Brain injuries can cause cognitive, physical, and emotional impairments.
+Some of the common symptoms include: